As a music-maker, you have unique assets at your disposal like talent, authenticity, and life experience.

 They’re easy to learn and write with, but you might not know where to start if you haven’t seen them since piano or guitar lessons.

-In this article you’ll learn what pentatonic scales are, how they’re built, and how to use them in your music.
+In this article we’ll answer the question, “What is a pentatonic scale?”
+You’ll also learn what pentatonic scales are, how they’re built, and how to use them in your music.
 But first, let’s talk about what exactly pentatonic scales are.

 Theory guides, production tips, new free plugins, gear guides and more—delivered weekly